cozy/cozy-stack/docs/jobs.md

 ### Launcher rate limitation

 Every trigger has a rate limitation policy to prevent triggers from spawning too many jobs at the same time.
-The specific rules are not yet decided, but they should work along these two properties:
+The specific rules are not yet decided, but they should work along the two following properties.

 #### Parallel limitations